leprechaun/bansheefixer/README.md

     h.artist('jamiroquai').all()
     h.artist('jamiroquai').first()

-The matching is, for now, simply done on the "NameLowered" or "TitleLowered" of the given entities.
+The matching is done using LIKE on Title or Name, no '%' are inserted automatically.

 WorkingList